 “She wants you to meet her outside the healer hall,” the boy looked back at him.
 Unabashedly he added, “It’s my dinner time and my sister said she’s not going to save me anything if I’m late, so you can find your way there, right?”

-“Yes, it’s fine,” he waved the boy off.
+“Yes, it is fine,” he waved the boy off.

 He frowned as he tried to navigate through the fog.
 When he arrived at the healer hall, he saw no one outside.
-He looked inside and, finding no one, stood by the door for a quarter hour.
+He glanced inside and, finding no one, stood by the door for a quarter hour.

 Next